 - Money is amoral.
 It is not good or bad.
 Being wealthy does not make you a good or bad person.
 Money is like a brick; you can use it to smash a window or build a hospital.
 The important thing is to use money in a good and moral way.

 - Saving money is about emotion and contentment.
 This is really important to understand and was something that really clicked for me in class.
 We save money for things that are important to us.
-Dave uses the analogy of a life-saving vaccine, but we know how I feel about that (and don’t think I didn’t consider sending Dave a little email), but I’ll change the analogy to a life-saving treatment (even though I think you can cure most things with elderberries and garlic).
+Consider the analogy of a life-saving treatment that’s a non-negotiable need.
 If your kid is sick and you need $1000, $2000, $5000, whatever amount – you can save that up.
 You might sell everything you own, you might cancel cable, you might get a second job.
 GETTING OUT OF DEBT IS JUST AS IMPORTANT – RUN FOR YOUR LIFE.

 - Dave says over and over again… “If you live like no one else, later you can live like no one else.”
 Basically, if you’re a 25 year old professional willing to take a weekend job and additional freelance work, cancel internet (haven’t committed to that but I still think about it), and sell your Star Trek autographs on ebay, then in a few years you’ll be able to do whatever. you. want.

 - We should save for three reasons: emergencies, purchases, and wealth building.
 The emergency fund is important because it’s insurance.
 It is insurance that you won’t have to cash out your retirement or sell your home if hard times hit.
 And, Dave reports, most people find that when they have a fully funded emergency fund, they stop having emergencies.